 Stockpiles with low material flow fall into the red zone, and represent high priority risks.
 Low material flow is where the volume of material flowing into the site is greater than the volume of material flowing to its designated 'fate' (material fate) over a maximum time period of two years, otherwise in accordance with milestones set out in an approved SPMP.
-These stockpiles are likely to require stockpile controls as a condition of licence, such as stockpile limits and potentially a financial assurance.
+These stockpiles are likely to require controls as a condition of authorisation, such as limits and potentially a financial assurance.

-Material flow risk matrix Consequence Material in (x) > material fate (y) Material flow = (y/x) x 100 Material flow >95% Material flow 65-95% Material flow 40-64% Material flow 15-39% Material flow <15% Acceptable material flow Moderate material flow Low material flow Very low material flow Extreme low material flow Likelihood Material classification 1 2 3 4 5 Material that is not recoverable, destined for disposal A 1 A2 A 3 A 4 A 5 Materials that have untested or unproven markets B1 B2 В3 В4 B5 Materials that cost to recycle without gate fees C1 C2 СЗ C4 C5 Materials that meet a published or EPA standard but have no immediate fate or anticipating market conditions to improve D1 D2 D3 D4 D5 Materials that meet a published or EPA standard and have an immediate fate E1 E2 E3 E4 E5
+Material flow risk matrix Consequence Material in (x) > material fate (y) Material flow = (y/x) x 100 Material flow >95% Material flow 65-95% Material flow 40-64% Material flow 15-39% Material flow <15% Acceptable material flow Moderate material flow Low material flow Very low material flow Extremely low material flow Material classification 1 2 3 4 5 Likelihood A - Material that is not recoverable, destined for disposal A1 A2 A3 A 4 A5 B - Materials that have untested or unproven markets B1 B2 B3 В4 В5 C - Materials that cost to recycle without gate fees C1 C2 C3 C4 C5 D - Materials are a product and meet a published or EPA standard but are being stockpiled and have no immediate fate.
+There is a market but it is limited or highly variable, or anticipating the market to improve D1 D2 D3 D4 D5 E - Materials that meet a published or EPA standard and have an immediate fate E1 E2 E3 E4 E5